mberry/blog-source/source/_posts/debugging-rust-in-visual-studio-code.md

         }
 ```

-Multiple configurations can be listed and then selected as needed.
+Multiple test configurations can be listed and then selected via VSCode's command menu.

 A full example of a typical launch.json setup:
 ```json